iPhone TikTok Editing Hacks: From First Clip to Clean Cuts on iPhone and iPad

 Practical tips we wish we had known sooner

-For shaky handheld footage, turn on the stabilization option before you start fine tuning the edit, because applying it can crop the frame slightly and shift your composition.
-We also lean on the speed controls more than expected: dropping a clip to a slower speed for a beat or two adds emphasis, while a quick speed up trims a boring stretch without an obvious cut.
-Finally, save your project as a draft often.
-The editor is stable, but a phone call or a low battery at the wrong moment can interrupt a long session, and a draft means you never start over.
+For shaky handheld footage, turn on the stabilization option before you start fine tuning the edit, because applying it crops the frame slightly and shifts your composition.
+Do it after you have framed every cut and you will spend ages nudging things back into place.
+We also lean on the speed controls more than expected: dropping a clip to a slower speed for a beat or two adds emphasis, while a quick speed up trims a boring stretch without an obvious jump cut.

 Where TikTok's editor falls short